LydiaMT/reading-notes/401_Read_Class01.md

 **2. Describe (in plain English) what Array.reduce() does**

 The .reduce() method executes a **reducer function** (that you provide) on each element of the array, resulting in single output value.
 It runs a callback on every element.
-It requires an accumulator, which can be a variety of data types (number, array, object, etc.).
+It requires an accumulator, and sometimes uses an initializer (initalValue) which can be a variety of data types (number, array, object, etc.).
 Great way to restructure something into something else i.e. reshaping data by turning an array of objects into an array of key: value pairs, for example. *Sources: [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) , [CodeFellows](https://codefellows.github.io/code-301-guide/curriculum/class-09/challenges/)*

 **3. Provide code snippets showing how to use superagent() to fetch data from a URL and log the result**